Mocking Demeter Chains And Fluent Interfaces¶

 The long chain of method calls isn’t necessarily a bad thing, assuming they

 each link back to a local object the calling class knows.
-Just as a fun
+As a fun example,

 In either case, mocking such a chain can be a horrible task.
 To make it easier

-Mockery support demeter chain mocking.
+Mockery supports demeter chain mocking.
 Essentially, we shortcut through the

 chain and return a defined value from the final call.
 For example, let’s